Boynton Beach, FL Car Accident & Personal Injury Lawyers

 You beat this deadline by filing a lawsuit before the deadline expires.
 Although the court may reject your filing if you are missing critical documents or if you haven’t paid the filing fee, once the court accepts the case for docketing, you have beaten the deadline no matter how long your case takes to ultimately resolve.
 Subject to narrow exceptions, however, your claim will die if you miss the deadline.

-Contact Brian D. Guralnick Injury Lawyers Today
+Call The Firm Of Brian D. Guralnick Injury Lawyers Today

 Image courtesy of Google Maps.